ThanhVinhTong/House-Price-Prediction-Using-Regression-Model/README.md

 # House Price Prediction Using Regression Model
-#### A mini project for building a simple House Price Prediction AI
+#### A mini project for building a simple House Price Prediction Using Regression Model

 !!!
 Prerequisites